MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 ### Other sign in errors

+Sign in errors:
 - **Your device configuration is preventing sign in**
 - **There was a problem signing you in**

-**Resolution**

-If you receive one of these messages it means that your IT administrator is using Microsoft Intune or requires you to sign in securely using an authenticator app, but your device configuration is blocking the Power Apps mobile app from launching the authenticator app installed on your device.
+If you receive one of these messages it means that your IT administrator is using Microsoft Intune or requires you to sign in securely using an authenticator app, but your device configuration is blocking the Power Apps mobile app from launching the authenticator app that's installed on your device.
 Microsoft authenticator apps are Authenticator and Company Portal.
 Your company may also use a third-party authenticator app.
 If you're not sure, ask your IT administrator which authenticator app you should be using and then follow the instructions below.

  > [!NOTE]
  > Power Apps requires a valid license to sign in.
 For more information, see [Licensing overview](https://docs.microsoft.com/power-platform/admin/pricing-billing-skus).

-Sometimes, updating and manually opening your authenticator app on your device before retrying to sign in from the Power Apps mobile app is enough to fix the issue.
+Sometimes, updating and manually opening your authenticator app on your device before trying to sign in on the Power Apps mobile app can fix the issue.

-If the suggestion above did not work, the steps to resolve the issue are device manufacturer-specific and depend which authenticator app you have installed.
+If the suggestion above did not work, the steps to resolve the issue are device and manufacturer-specific and also depends on which authenticator app you have installed.

 **Huawei or Honor device**